Western Approaches Tactical Unit: Beta Search

-Beta Search was a maneuver by which an escort might be able to locate a U-Boat that it had spotted shadowing a convoy.
+Beta Search was a manoeuvre by which an escort might be able to locate a U-Boat that it had spotted shadowing a convoy.
 The manual for escort commanders (Atlantic Convoy Instructions) noted that a single escort had a poor chance of finding and destroying a U-boat, but by assuming the most likely course the U-Boat would take and searching within that vicinity, the odds of success could be raised somewhat.
-Beta Search was a development of an earlier maneuver developed by Commander Frederic Walker called Alpha Search.
+Beta Search was a development of an earlier manoeuvre developed by Commander Frederic Walker called Alpha Search.
 The advantage of Beta Search over Alpha Search is that Beta Search persuades the U-boat to move in a specific direction.
 The disadvantage of Beta Search is that the escort must be fitted with "special plotting equipment" to use it.

 In Alpha Search, the escort turns to head straight for the U-boat, which will prompt the U-boat to dive.
 The escort then turns 20 degrees.
 When the escort reaches the U-boat's "furthest towards" circle, it alters course towards the position the U-boat dived, moving in a zigzag with short legs (Note: Make turns at short intervals (3 to 7 minutes) as opposed to long-leg zigzags of 10 to 30 minutes.) pattern.
 Upon passing the location where the U-boat dived, the escort drops a marker in the water, then proceeds for the same distanced zigzagging.
 Then it turns 90 degrees towards the convoy and begins a search pattern known as Operation Observant.

 In Beta Search, the escort turns towards the U-boat, but not directly towards it.
 The U-boat would likely react by submerging and following a course parallel to the convoy.
 The escort then moves towards the U-boat's predicted position along that course (this would be on a roughly 15 degree angle from the bearing on which the U-boat was spotted).
 When the escort reaches the U-boat's "furthest towards" circle, it starts "zigzagging with short legs".
 When the escort passes over the U-boat's predicted line of escape, it was to drop a sea marker in the water.
 When the escort reached the U-boat's "furthest away" circle, it was to turn 90 degrees towards the position where the U-boat dived and begin Operation Observant.